-Here are excerpts of our interview with the iconic Jack Bogle for Triple Crown Leadership:
+Here are excerpts of our interview with the iconic Jack Bogle for our book, Triple Crown Leadership:

 Bogle: Let me just say before you get the interview started that I tend to be blunt, and the questions you sent me skipped some of the essential keys to leadership: specifically, vision, passion, and clarity.